By News Team

 Spurs fielded a side who were noticeably struggling, and West Ham ran out 2-1 winners, while Arsenal dispatched Wigan with ease to secure fourth spot and Champions League football.

-Carlo Ancelotti’s Chelsea entered the final day of the 2009/10 season a point ahead of Manchester United, and knowing that a win over Wigan would secure them a third league title in six years.
+Carlo Ancelotti’s Chelsea entered the final day of the 2009/10 season a point ahead of Manchester United, and knowing that a win over Wigan would secure them crowned Premier League champions for a third time in six years.

 A red card for Wigan’s Gary Caldwell in the first half set the tone for the match, as the Blues went on to hammer the Latics, with Didier Drogba notching a hat-trick as they ran out 8-0 winners.